bagder/uncurled/maintain/stickers.md

 provide stickers, t-shirts, hats or other merchandise with your team logo on them.
 It is hard area to actually make money from, but they are products that can help create a bond and team spirit.
-It is fun and encouraging that there are a bunch of people out there who wants nothing more than to put the symbol of your project onto the covert of their laptops.
+It is fun and encouraging that there are a bunch of people out there who want nothing more than to put the symbol of your project onto the cover of their laptops.

 One hard to circumvent problem with merchandise is that they are physical goods so it immediately gets expensive to send out to people all over the